 Extensive coverage at low premiums

-Our insurance partners offer a host of car insurance policies that offer comprehensive coverage against own and third-party damage and the convenience of cashless repairing.
+Our insurance partners offer affordable two-wheeler insurance policies that provide comprehensive coverage against own and third-party damage and the convenience of cashless repairing.
 Premiums start from as low as Rs.
-3,031*.
+702*.

 Personal accident cover

-Get personal accident coverage of up to Rs.
-15 lakh in case of accidental injuries, disabilities, or death.
-This coverage is applicable for the owner-driver of the vehicle.
+Get coverage of up to Rs.
+15 lakh for accidents that lead to injuries, disability, or death of the owner-rider of the vehicle.